Calendar of Events

 - Saturday 21, 4:00-5:30pm SOLD OUT

 - Wednesday 25, 8:00-9:30pm

 Italy Reads Video Production Workshops for high school students

 Monday 15, January, 2018, midnight - Deadline for submissions to the Italy Reads Student Video Contest.
 Please see Student Video Contest for more information on how to participate.
-Submissions of videos to the contest must be accompanied by
+Students are encouraged to submit as many videos as they like.
+Each video submitted to the contest must be accompanied by:

-- a completed form [forthcoming] which will require: Name of school; Name of teacher; Class presenting the submission to the contest; Names of all students involved in making video (both those appearing in and those involved in other aspects of the production.
+- a completed Video Contest Submission Form which will require: Name of school; Name of teacher; Class presenting the submission to the contest; Names of all students involved in making video (both those appearing in and those involved in other aspects of the production.
 Certification of participation will be based on this list, Email address and contact information for the person submitting the video who will be responsible for any further communication with Italy Reads regarding the video.

 - a Cover Letter, in English, that presents the group and the video (25-word introduction)

 Please see our webpage dedicated to the Student Video Contest for rules and regulations.

 Students and teachers are strongly encouraged to consider the issues related to copyright and intellectual property rights.
 We highly recommend that students consult the document Bound By Law ©2006 Keith Aoki, James Boyle, Jennifer Jones.